gustofied/P2Engine/README.md

 ## Ledger

-[is it leger that will call it? this is like the question im asking myself ledger, ledger operations]
+[is it ledger that will call it? this is like the question im asking myself ledger, ledger operations]

 In addition to all these great stuff, With Eriks ideas we have something that, and it made it simple to extend it with canton network for us.
 Here we do..
 We extend P2Engine with the integration of distributed-ledger technology to provide immutable audit trails, privacy-aware operations, and verifiable accountability for all agent actions and financial transactions.
 This ensures that the system maintains a permanent, tamper-evident record of all significant operations, supporting both regulatory compliance and its own system verification.